Date(s) - 02/17/2018

 - Special Olympics operates on funds raised at the international, national, state and local levels from corporations, individuals, special events and grants.

-- From the start, Special Olympics has made training the priority and has established strict guidelines to insure that every athlete receives quality training before competing.
+- From the start, Special Olympics has made training the priority and has established strict guidelines to ensure that every athlete receives quality training before competing.

 - To improve the quality of training, Special Olympics instituted a program of coaches training and curriculum and certification in 1981

 - Every athlete who competes in Special Olympics events will compete against athletes of similar ability.
-Athletes are placed in competition divisions according to previous times or scores, age and where appropriate, gender.
+Placed in competition divisions according to previous times or scores, age and where appropriate, gender.

 - Special Olympics Outreach is an on-going movement — the natural evolution of a program that began small and gained momentum rapidly to spread around the world.
 Worldwide, there are an estimated 190 million people with intellectual disabilities, seven million in the US.
 Special Olympics currently serves 2.5 million people with intellectual disabilities in 200 programs in more than 180 countries.